kgbrown5/pearlhacks-25/README.md

 #### Inspiration
 Our inspiration stemmed from a lack of motivation to finish our tasks.
-We referenced existing roommate matching apps such as RoomSync to create an app that can be used by all UNC Chapel Hill students, regardless of their housing plans.
+FINISH

 #### What it does